 The only question is whether the United States will have enough forces and means to support hotbeds of destabilization in several regions of the planet simultaneously — in Ukraine, Syria and Iraq, now in Transcaucasia.
 Most likely, by stimulating the Orange Revolution in Armenia, the United States aims not only to get rid of the Russian presence in Transcaucasia, but also to weaken Russia's positions in Syria and New Russia, diverting the attention of Russian politicians to mass unrest in Yerevan and other Armenian cities.
 25 June, the head of the Armenian government nevertheless stated that the prices for electricity will not fall, however, the Armenian government will start paying benefits to low-income families.
 According to the officials, these benefits are designed to help low-income citizens of Armenia with the payment of housing and communal services, first of all - electricity.

-Much in the current difficult situation depends on how the head of the Armenian state behaves.
-I would like the President of Armenia to have the courage and determination this time to prevent the country from sliding into the depths of “maydanism.”
-Moreover, Armenian President Sargsyan is a man with a combat past.
-Serzh Sargsyan 61 year.
-In the past, the Komsomol worker, it was he at the beginning of the 1990-ies. was one of the most visible leaders of the struggle for self-determination of Nagorno-Karabakh.
-In 1989-1993 Sargsyan headed the self-defense forces committee of the Nagorno-Karabakh Republic, then he was the Minister of Defense of Armenia and the Head of the State Security Directorate of the Republic of Armenia, the Minister of National Security of Armenia, headed the government of the country.
-Serzh Sargsyan became the head of the Armenian state in 2008 year.
-A man with such a serious biography who went through the Karabakh war seemed to react in a critical situation somewhat differently than Viktor Yanukovych, who was dragged to the last and finally found himself a hostage of the situation, and then a political refugee.
-Yanukovych’s birthplace today is shaken by air strikes and artillery fire, poured blood on both civilians, militias and those mobilized to fight “for the Ukrainian idea” of recruits from Galicia, Zakarpattia, Poltava region.
-It is unlikely that Serzh Sargsyan wants such a terrible future for small Armenia, especially since, unlike Ukraine, Armenia is literally in a hostile environment.
+Much in this difficult situation depends on how the head of the Armenian state behaves.
+I would like the President of Armenia this time to have the courage and determination to prevent the country from sliding into the abyss of “Maidanism”.
+Moreover, Armenian President Sargsyan is a man with a military past.
+Serzh Sargsyan is 61 years old.
+In the past, a Komsomol worker, it was he who in the early 1990s. was one of the most visible leaders in the struggle for self-determination of Nagorno-Karabakh.
+In 1989-1993 Sargsyan led the committee of the self-defense forces of the Nagorno-Karabakh Republic, then he was the Minister of Defense of Armenia and the head of the Department of State Security of the Republic of Armenia, the Minister of National Security of Armenia, and headed the government.
+Serzh Sargsyan became the head of the Armenian state in 2008.
+A person with such a serious biography, who went through the Karabakh war, seemed to have to react in a different situation a little differently than Viktor Yanukovych, who dragged him to the last and turned out to be a hostage of the situation, and then a political refugee.
+Yanukovych’s homeland is shaking today aviation strikes and artillery fire, poured blood and civilians, and militias, and mobilized to fight "for the Ukrainian idea" of draftees from Galicia, Transcarpathia, Poltava.
+It is unlikely that Serzh Sargsyan wants such a terrible future for small Armenia, especially since, unlike Ukraine itself, Armenia is literally in a hostile environment.

 However, we do not see any harsh actions on the part of Serzh Sargsyan.
 24-25 June he was visiting Brussels.
 And these days in Yerevan, the confrontation of the police and the protesters continued.
 The Armenian society, of course, differs from the Ukrainian one.
 First of all, Armenia is a mono-ethnic country in which Armenians constitute the absolute majority of the population, and apart from them only completely complimentary Armenians live in Yezidis, Assyrians and Russian Molokans.
 Secondly, Armenia does not have a historical tradition of anti-Russian resistance, on the contrary - Russia has always provided assistance to the Armenian people, a very large Armenian diaspora and no less numerous groups of the Armenian population living in the Russian Federation who have long been indigenous in some districts of the Rostov region, Krasnodar and Stavropol Territories live in the Russian Federation .
 When Armenian politicians and publicists who adhere to pro-Western positions begin to argue about the presence of anti-Armenian sentiment in Russia, about the possible risk of “pogroms” by the Cossack population in the Krasnodar Territory, it looks at least ridiculous.
 In the South of Russia, Armenians have long been considered one of the indigenous peoples of the region, have good relations with other peoples and ethnic groups living in the region, and, above all, with the Russian and Cossack population.
 There are a large number of mixed families, not to mention the friendly and friendly relations between the representatives of the Armenian and other peoples of southern Russia.
 Therefore, among the Russian citizens of Armenian origin, the events taking place in their “historic homeland” are of great concern.
 First of all, by the fact that the coming to power in the country of anti-Russian forces may adversely affect the relations between Armenia and Russia.
 The Armenian population of Russia and Armenia has very close ties, often they are the same families, just someone lives in Armenia, and someone in Russia.
 The break in Russian-Armenian relations would be no less tragic than the break in Russian-Ukrainian relations, especially since for Armenia it will inevitably be aggravated by the immediate risk of threats from militant neighbors.